opengisch/QField-docs/documentation/how-to/gnss.en.md

 The survey will start by pressing the add vertex button, which will start collecting positions.

-While collecting, an indicator will appear on top of the cursor showing a text reflecting the current number of collected positions and, as well, a progress bar.
+While collecting, an indicator will appear on top of the coordinate cursor showing a text reflecting the current number of collected positions and, as well, a progress bar.

 !![](../assets/images/positioning_averaged.webp)